Russoboy/Russoboy/README.md

 - 👋 Hi, I’m @Russoboy
 - 👀 I’m interested in FRONT-END DEVELOPMENT & WEB 3.0
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m a professional JavaScript Developer
-- 💞️ I’m looking to collaborate on LinkedIn, Twitter or GitHub
+- 💞️ I’m looking to collaborate with anyone on LinkedIn, Twitter or GitHub
 - 📫 How to reach me Twitter (@DanielRusso_k6)

 <!---